Bookkeeping & Write-up

 Forecasting is a projection of the anticipated financial performance of a company.
 Forecasts typically include a projected income statement, a pro-forma balance sheet and a cash flow statement.
 In order to arrive at projected figures, extensive research should be done to including statistical information on the competition, product trends and client demographics.
 This information will help you obtain reasonable estimated sales amounts.
 You should also get quotes from suppliers and realtors to obtain estimated expense amounts.
 Projections are not a picture of what you would like to see happen to your company, but carefully calculated, realistic numbers.
 Speak to your local CPA to assist you in this process.

-What is the realization concept ?
+What is the historical cost principle ?

 Asked Wednesday, December 27, 2000 by an anonymous user